Household Cavalry and Cavalry of the Line

 Date of death:

-He was awarded the Victory Medal and the British War Medal.
+Herbert was awarded the 1914 Star, the Victory Medal and the British War Medal.

 Date of Birth:

 Herbert was born in the 2nd quarter of 1895, the eldest son of Thomas and Mary Magdalene (nee Brown) Crow at Great Leighs, near Braintree, Essex.

 Herbert’s family appeared to have lived in many places over the years but they lived in Ashwell for a time.
 Herbert was a pupil at the Merchant Taylor School in Ashwell, Hertfordshire and his brother Ernest was born there.

 Herbert was recorded as a carman for a carting contractor on the 1911 census.